-In order to be eligible to host an Au Pair, your family needs to consist of at least one parent and one of your children has to be younger than 16 or 18 years old, depending on the host country.
+To be eligible to host an au pair, a family needs to have at least one kid that is younger that 16 or 18 years, depending on the host country.

-2. A private room for your Au Pair
+2. A private room for the au pair

 3. The host country's official language will be spoken at home

 The main language spoken at home is the language of the host country.
 The family also needs to make sure that you can attend language classes.

 4 .
 Full board for all au pairs